Mark 2:5

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.

-“The Grace Commentary is full of God’s love notes to us.”
-We’re building the world’s first grace-based Bible commentary.
-Join the team and your support will help us complete the Grace Commentary and offer versions in multiple formats and languages.
+Help us get the good news of grace to everyone, everywhere.
+We’re building the world’s largest grace-based Bible commentary.
+Join the team and your support will help us complete the Grace Commentary and offer versions in multiple formats and languages to believers, leaders and churches all over the world.